Insidious (2010) - Review

 TL;DR (Conclusion)

 Insidious is a decent horror movie that may suit your fancy.
-It has some real good, creepy moments scattered throughout the film.
+It has some really good, creepy moments scattered throughout the film.
 The sound, acting, and direction are quite good.
 It’s also ambitious, to both its benefit and detriment.
 I think, while it’s trying to do something new and interesting, the intent to build a bigger universe at the same time prevents Insidious from being a more cohesive whole of an experience.
 It’s just a series of really good moments and ideas, some of which wear out their welcome.
 I’d recommend it for any horror fan, but with tepid enthusiasm.

 Other Reviews You Might Like